ibexa/documentation-developer/docs/customer_management/customer_portal_guide.md

 Self-registration allows business customers to take charge and apply for a business account by themselves.
 Applications go through the approval process in the back office where they can be accepted, rejected or put on hold.
-If they are accepted, the business partner receives an invitation link to the Customer Portal, where they can set up their team and manage their account.
+If they're accepted, the business partner receives an invitation link to the Customer Portal, where they can set up their team and manage their account.

 To apply for a business account, a company needs to provide their basic information, contact information and billing address in an application.